anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Tim will explore the story of a real-world large scale production microservices deployment of Docker, and the challenges faced in both design and operations of migrating this kind of multi-faceted application to a container-native architecture.

+#### <a name="cves"></a>_Identifying Common Vulnerabilities and Exposures in Containers_ <span style="font-size: smaller">- [Joey Schorr](#joeys) & [Quentin Machu](#quentinm)</span>

+Docker layers can be fast for developers, but also vulnerable if not audited for production.
+Wouldn't it be great to improve continuous integration with continuous vulnerability detection?

+Find out what some of us at CoreOS are doing to automatically detect new and existing vulnerabilities in your containers before they get exploited, using graph database queries to track package changes.

 #### <a name="criu"></a>_CRIU: Time and Space Travel for Linux Containers_ <span style="font-size: smaller">- [Kir Kolyshkin](#kirk)</span>

 Checkpoint/Restore is a technology that makes it possible to take snapshots of running Linux processes and restore them at any other place and time.
 This opens up exciting possibilities including live migration, keeping HPC tasks safe from hardware problems, cloud services and dynamic load balancing.